scoconno/scoconno.github.io/Teaching/Mind/Physicalism/Essay.md

 This assignment involves three distinct tasks, each with its own sub-tasks.

-**Task 1: Formulate Jackson's Knowledge Argument:** To do this, you must do the following:
+**Task 1: Formulate Jackson's Knowledge Argument:** To do this, you do the following:

 1. Identify the premises of the Knowledge Argument.
 2. Explain each premise carefully in your words.
 Use your own examples.
 3. Explain why the conclusion of the argument shows physicalism to be false.

-**Task 2: Explain one of the four objections to Jackson's Knowledge Argument---your choice!** To do this:
+**Task 2: Explain one of the four objections to Jackson's Knowledge Argument---your choice!** To do this, do the following:

 1. Read the entry on the Knowledge Argument in the Stanford Encyclopedia [here](https://plato.stanford.edu/entries/qualia-knowledge) or a different encyclopedia entry [here](http://www.iep.utm.edu/know-arg/).
 You can also read the relevant entry in the textbook.
 2. Pick **one** academic source that argues for your chosen objection.